tgrey2024/capstone/README.md

 <p align="right"><a href="#top">Back to top</a></p>

 ## Deployment
-- **Platform:** [Platform used, e.g., Heroku, AWS, etc.]

-- **High-Level Deployment Steps:**
-  1. [Step 1]
-  2. [Step 2]
-  3. [Step 3]
+### Platform
+The web app is hosted on Heroku using Eco Dynos, and is deployed via the designated Github repository.

+A request is made via the CI Database Maker, which generates a PostgreSQL database hosted on AWS, with the database credentials sent to the email address provided in the request.

+### High-Level Deployment Steps
-  The [Code Institute Template] (https://github.com/Code-Institute-Org/ci-full-template) was used to create the GitHub repository, so that the website could be developed in the correct setup of Gitpod IDE.
+The [Code Institute Template](https://github.com/Code-Institute-Org/ci-full-template) was used to create the GitHub repository, so that the website could be developed in the correct setup of Gitpod IDE.

 The GitHub Copilot extension was also installed in my local client version of MS VS Code, which was also connected with the same GitHub repository and linked to Gitpod via SSH.
 This allows for AI pair programming in the initial stages of development to create certain sections faster.

-The process is as follows:
+The deployment process is as follows:
-1. Login to your GitHub profile.
-2. Go to the [Code Institute Template] (https://github.com/Code-Institute-Org/ci-full-template).
-3. Click **Use this template** and then **Create a new repository**.
+1. Login to your GitHub profile and go to [Code Institute Template](https://github.com/Code-Institute-Org/ci-full-template). **Use this template** and **Create a new repository**.
-4. Enter the repo name and choose to create from template
-5. Click **Open** with the Gitpod logo to open the Code Institute IDE workspace.
-6. Open VS Code locally and click on Gitpod logo on the left.
-Click on right arrow next to the workspace you want to work on.

-Once the MVP has been created in Gitpod, go to GitHub Pages to make an early deployment of the project, so that testing can be done in Dev Tools to highlight key issues that need to be resolve early on in the project.
-- **Verification and Validation:**
+2. Open the Code Institute Gitpod IDE workspace.
+Open VS Code locally, connect and open the workspace.
+Create the MVP.
+3. Login to Heroku and create a new app using a unique name and select the correct region.
+Add Config Vars in Settings.
+4. Install web server gunicorn and freeze requirements.
+5. Create a new Procfile in the root directory and specify the running of the web app with process type as gunicorn in the Procfile.
+6. Add deployed apps to ALLOWED_HOSTS in settings.py, and set Debug = False.
+Add, commit and push to the Github repo.
+7. In Heroku, go to Deploy tab, search for the correct Github repo and under manual deploy click **Deploy Branch**.
+8. **View app** to verify that it is been deployed correctly.
+This deployed site can now be validated and tested e.g. in Chrome Dev Tools.
+9. In the app's Resources tab, check that Eco Dynos are used and remove any unnecessary Add-ons.
+10. Subsequent changes to the code will need to be pushed to the Github repo and manually deployed on Heroku.

+### Verification and Validation
   - Steps taken to verify the deployed version matches the development version in functionality.
   - [Include any additional checks to ensure accessibility of the deployed application.]

-- **Security Measures:**
+### Security Measures
   - Use of environment variables for sensitive data.
   - Ensured DEBUG mode is disabled in production.
 <p align="right"><a href="#top">Back to top</a></p>